urql-graphql/urql-exchange-graphcache/docs/schema.md

 This should do the trick, it's also possible to just open your playground and manually execute the introspection with the query found [here](./introspectionQuery.js) this one is the smallest representation.

+> Note that our query can be unsuited for your case, it's best to resort to the one offered from graphql itself in that case